 - 1. Apply for external funding such as the Metropolitan Green Space Grants to implement Green and Blue Grid projects. - 2.
-Use Planning Agreements and developer contributions to provide trees and planting in open spaces and at community facilities, and to fund WSUD projects. - 3.
+Use Planning Agreements and developer contributions to provide trees and planting in open spaces and at community facilities, and to fund water sensitive urban design projects. - 3.
 Continue to progress the annual Pedestrian Access and Mobility Plan footpath construction program. - 4.
-Advocate for public agencies to deliver and implement regional Green and Blue Grid projects.
+Advocate for State Government to deliver and implement regional Green and Blue Grid projects.